momoadegbindin/momoadegbindin.github.io/_projects/1_project.md

 related_publications: false
 ---

-# Compute Capacity Orchestrator

-**Optimization and simulation for GPU workload scheduling**

 Compute Capacity Orchestrator is a research sandbox for studying GPU workload scheduling and compute-capacity decisions under uncertainty.

 The project models synthetic workloads, waiting queues, limited cluster capacity, and scheduling policies in a controlled simulation environment.
 The goal is to compare fast heuristics, optimization-based policies, and hybrid bounded-time decision rules under congestion, workload-mix changes, and capacity shocks.